josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🍄_origin_points.md

 there is now content coaching me to question my own sense of reality, dressed up as pseudoneuroscience.

 good luck in court ". i hope the cases get leaked online as badly as the last two sealed cases im in that culminated with wankers (literally) outside my door every night; enjoy the publicity.

+---

+and of course, of course, the slut shaming is making a regular appearence.

+that nasty woman choosing her own sexual choices. what a bitch, indeed. 🤣

+its a democracy, my guy.

+you all lost the vote by a landslide.

+---